Datttta/My_Notes/to-do.md

 - [X] test matugen
 - [X] imv doesn't follow yazi image order when I use the arrow to see the previous and next images
 - [X] copy images to vimwiki
+- [X] change the maximum amount of text/image that copyq can store
+- [X] how to make the yazi plugin pref by location active the visible hidden files for all directories and not only the active one? (show pref by location config)
+- [X] improve neo tree search system

 == Tasks ==
 - Loundry